|Policy Number: 6.11||Effective Date: 7/20/2012|

 - When items of a serious nature or a repetition of a previous comment requiring corrective action are to be included within an external audit report, the Audit Liaison Official, or SPCS for audits of sponsored projects, will review the items with appropriate members of executive management.

 - If a recommendation by an external auditor requires that the institution invest additional or incremental resources to undertake corrective action or implement selected recommendations, the Audit Liaison Official shall, prior to final approval and official release, advise appropriate members of executive management of the estimated resource commitment required by the recommendations.
 The Auditor’s recommendations or the University’s response in the audit report should reflect the institution’s agreement or refusal to make such a resource commitment.

 - Responses to Audit Reports: The type of response that may be required by the University concerning the results of the audit will vary depending on the specific scope of the audit.

 - The administrative units involved will prepare an initial draft response to any audit finding/problems noted in the draft report, indicating corrective action already taken or under review, and forward the draft response to the Audit Coordinator or designee for review and inclusion in the formal audit response.

-- The Audit Coordinator, or SPS for audits of sponsored projects, will prepare the formal audit response to the auditors and coordinate the review by the Audit Liaison Official, or the Senior Vice President for Research for audits of sponsored project accounts.
+- The Audit Coordinator, or SPCS for audits of sponsored projects, will prepare the formal audit response to the auditors and coordinate the review by the Audit Liaison Official, or the Senior Vice President for Research for audits of sponsored project accounts.

 - The Audit Liaison Official and/or the Senior Vice President for Research reviews and approves all official responses to audit reports prior to submission to the audit agency.